What does it mean if someone calls you a horse?

 As with humans, a horse’s ability to absorb nutrients is of paramount importance in maintaining health and well-being.
 In fact, the central role that gut health plays in the overall health of your horse may surprise you.
 A 2015 USDA NAHMS study notes that GI issues are the second leading cause of death among equines.

-Read: How do you make a burlap horse head wreath?
+Read: How do you pick a digital deluxe horse?

 How do I know if my horse has a gut problem?